 Enter code in a playground book in Swift Playgrounds on iPad

 In a playground book, you enter code in the coding area on the left side of the screen.
-Some of the playground books in the top section on the More Playgrounds screen suggest commands in a shortcuts list (or shortcuts bar) below the coding area.
+Some of the playground books in the top section on the More Playgrounds screen suggest commands in a shortcuts bar, or shortcuts list, below the coding area.

 If you want to add code that’s not in the shortcuts list, you can enter your own code or choose from a list of commonly used code elements.